-- ii.
+- i.
+Spheres of government ensure an integrated approach to land use and land development that is guided by the spatial planning and land use management systems as embodied in this Act; - ii.
 All government departments must provide their sector inputs and comply with any other prescribed requirements during the preparation or amendment of spatial development frameworks; - iii.
 The requirements of any law relating to land development and land use are met timeously; - iv.
-The preparation and amendment of spatial plans, policies, land use schemes as well as procedures for development applications, include transparent processes of public participation that afford all parties the opportunity to provide inputs on matters affecting them; and - v.
-Policies, legislation and procedures must be clearly set in order to inform and empower members of the public.
+The preparation and amendment of spatial plans, policies, land use schemes as well as procedures for development applications, include transparent processes of public participation that afford all parties the opportunity to provide inputs on matters affecting them; - v. and Policies, legislation and procedures must be clearly set in order to inform and empower members of the public.